Qicaoji7/Survivor/README.md

 ## 🖥️ **Running the Game**

-To start playing **For the Survivor**, simply double-click on the `ForTheSurvivor.exe` file.
+To start playing **For the Survivor**, simply double-click on the `SURVIVOR.exe` file.
 This will launch the game, and you can begin playing immediately.

 ---